alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 ### {{iphone}} Edit user details

 The `DC1` is the source of truth for user details.
-If these details need to be changed, they should be changed in the `DC1` and then synchronised to Azure.
+If these details need to be changed, they should be changed in the `DC1` and then synchronised to Azure AD.

 - Log into the **SHM primary domain controller** (`DC1-SHM-<SHM ID>`) VM using the login credentials {ref}`stored in Azure Key Vault <roles_system_deployer_shm_remote_desktop>`
 - In Server Manager click `Tools > Active Directory Users and Computers`